EssentialsX/Website/Home.md

 | essentials.mail.color | Allow use of colors |
 | essentials.mail.magic | Allow use of obfuscated/magic text styling |
 | essentials.mail.format | Allow use of chat styles |

+### Helmet slot hat
+**This was introduced in 7958cd0b880205edaeaf34420bafde8d5cc1f7ed - the first release to include this feature was 2.15.0.**

+If `allow-direct-hat` is enabled in the `config.yml`, then players with the permission `essentials.hat` can click on their helmet slot to place any block on their head, not just helmets.